karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 Ria: "I know, Aela.
 I've been studying your techniques, and I can't wait to put them into practice.
 Plus, spending time together would be nice."
 Aela: "Alright, I'll give you a chance.
 But remember, hunting is about survival and respect for nature."
 Ria: "I understand, Aela."

+### Skjors Goodbye

+After Skjors death, you will be invited to a new scene where the Circle members say goodbye to Skjor in the Underforge.

+Aela: "Skjor, we'll miss you.
+You were a true warrior, and a great friend.
+Enjoy the hunt, my brother."
+Farkas: "Skjor, you were a mentor to me, and a brother.
+I'll never forget you.
+May the Hunting Grounds welcome you with open arms."
+Vilkas: "Skjor, you were a true warrior, and a great leader.
+I'll never forget the lessons you taught me.
+Talos guide you, my brother."